shap0011/olga_durham_portfolio/README.md

 In the **Goodlife_Fitness_Solutions.ipynb** file, I perform a descriptive analysis to create customer profiles for each GoodLife Fitness membership option.
 This analysis explores key statistical insights and visualizations, covering the following topics:

 - **Importing Libraries and Loading the Dataset**: Import the necessary Python packages and load the *GoodlifeFitness.csv* dataset.
-- **Basic Data Exploration**: Print basic information about the dataset, check for null values, and review the structure of the data.
+- **Basic Data Exploration**: Print basic information about the dataset, check for null values, and review the data's structure.
 - **Univariate Analysis**:
   - Examine the five-number summary statistics.
   - Analyze the dataset's summary, including descriptive stats for categorical data.